k2view-academy/K2View-Academy/articles/20_jobs_and_batch_services/02_jobs_flow_and_status.md

 <img src="/articles/20_jobs_and_batch_services/images/02_jobs_and_batch_services_Nodes_Allocation2.PNG">

 ### **Jobs Optimistic Locking Configuration**
-A configurable parameter **OPTIMISTIC_LOCKING** in the node's config.ini file can be set to support lightweight transactions between nodes to decide on a Job's allocation:
+A configurable parameter **OPTIMISTIC_LOCKING** in the node's config.ini file can be set to support lightweight transactions between nodes to decide on a Job's allocation.

 The supported values are as follow:
 - NONE - this is the default value.
 The latest transaction overrides the instance ID.
 - QUORUM - the first transaction locks the instance ID.
 Latest transaction will fail until the transaction is committed (the commit requires a quorum).